johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-04.md

 * For the child to inquire about things: "Do you (parent) support automatic bootstrapping or not?"

-For this reason {{?draft-berra-dnsop-opt-state}} is being proposed as a mechanism to improve the communication between child and parent for the purpose of automatic delegation synchronization.
+For this reason {{?I-D.berra-dnsop-opt-state}} is being proposed as a mechanism to improve the communication between child and parent for the purpose of automatic delegation synchronization.

+Both of the above examples would travel as a new "state codes" in an OPT code (for "State") as specified in the above draft.

 # Scalability Considerations